PedroPauloMorenoCamargo/Soc_NiosV_Tutorial/README.md

 # Nios V Tutorial

-In this tutorial, we will create and customize a soft processor with **Nios V** (an embedded system with a processor and peripherals), embed it in the FPGA, and write code to control LEDs.
+In this tutorial, we will create and customize a soft processor with **Nios** (an embedded system with a processor and peripherals), embed it in the FPGA, and write code to control LEDs.
 By the end, we’ll have LEDs functioning similarly to a previous project, but now controlled by software instead of dedicated hardware.

 ## Getting Started